by Jodie Renner, editor and author www.JodieRenner.com

 ~ Start scenes and chapters later and end them sooner.
 Cut out the warm-up and cool-down.

 ~ Skip over transitional times when not much happens.
 Replace with one or two sentences, or just a phrase, like “Three days later,”.

 ~ Eliminate or severely condense any “explanations” on subjects.
 Take out or condense any info dumps, self-indulgent rambling on pet topics, “teaching” sections, or rants.
 Keep these to the bare minimum, and give the info from a character’s point of view, with attitude, or through a lively conversation or heated argument.
-See Chapter 8 of Style that Sizzles & Pacing for Power.
+See Chapter 8 of Fire up Your Fiction.

 ~ Eliminate repetitions and redundancies.
 Just say it once – no need to say it again in a different way.
 You may think that will help emphasize your point, but it actually has the opposite effect.
-For more on this, see Chapter 9 of Style that Sizzles & Pacing for Power.
+For more on this, see Chapter 9 of Fire up Your Fiction.